WheteThunger/VehicleDeployedLocks/README.md

 Plugins can call these APIs to deploy a lock to a supported vehicle.
 The `BasePlayer` parameter is optional, but providing it is recommended as it allows for potential compatibility with auto-lock plugins, and allows the player to access the key lock without a key.

-Note: These will skip several checks, such as permissions and whether the player is building blocked, allowing your plugin to use discretion.
-If you want to use the same checks as this plugin, there are API methods for that as well.
+Note: These will skip several checks, such as permissions, whether the player is building blocked, and whether the vehicle is mounted.
+This allows your plugin to use discretion to determine whether the player should be allowed to deploy a particular lock to a particular vehicle.

 ```csharp
 CodeLock API_DeployCodeLock(BaseVehicle vehicle, BasePlayer player, bool isFree = true)